-When brainstorming for staff appreciation ideas, it's easy to forget that disengaged employees often aren't looking for pizza or even a bonus, but would rather have their work called out and appreciated.
+When brainstorming for staff appreciation ideas, it's easy to forget that disengaged employees often aren't looking for food or even a bonus, but would rather have their work called out and appreciated.
 A kind, personalized note of sincere gratitude is a classic way of displaying recognition and showing your employees that their hard work doesn't go unnoticed.

 4. Give them a chance to lead.

 As you ponder creative employee gift ideas, think about shaking up the corporate hierarchy by finding leadership opportunities for employees to play to their strengths, no matter their level of seniority.

 How to Recognize the Greatness of an Employee

 Always be on the lookout for opportunities to recognize your employees' talents and achievements publicly.
 Remember that what counts is not just what to give as employee appreciation gifts, but also how to show your appreciation that counts.

 1. Make it a democracy.

 Have your team vote on top contributors.
 You may find this to be one of your most valuable employee gift ideas, because as an employee, being recognized by people around you, not just above you, can satisfy a deep-seated need for connection.
 Peer recognition validates efforts and strengthens bonds with other team members.

 2. Share with the world.

 Staff appreciation ideas can be as simple as celebrating individual achievements on your team’s digital channels or in larger team meetings can both share the successes more widely and demonstrate how your team values its employees.
 Shining a public light on individual team members is one of the most generous employee appreciation gifts.
 It's sure to touch people's hearts.

 3. Make it personal and heartfelt.

 Among the most fruitful employee appreciation gift ideas can be to demonstrate that you listen to your employees' interests and goals, by giving awards that align with their goals.
 If someone is trying to climb the corporate ladder, find the funds to send them to a significant conference or course; if someone has a special place for volunteering, arrange for the entire team to contribute towards their favorite charity.